W427697/Discord-/CONTRIBUTING.md

 - Ensure if you are using Windows to use the Windows Subsystem for Linux (WSL).
 - Run `yarn start` in the root directory to run a basic test Storybook "sandbox".

-The `yarn start` script will generate a React Vite TypeScript sandbox with a set of test stories inside it, as well as taking all steps required to get it running (building the various packages we need etc).
+The `yarn start` script will by default generate a React Vite TypeScript sandbox with a set of test stories inside it, as well as taking all steps required to get it running (building the various packages we need etc).
 There is no need to run `yarn` or `yarn install` as `yarn start` will do this for you.

 ### Issues